 Expense reporting is a very time-consuming and laborious process for both employees and Finance teams alike.
 Automating this process with an AI-powered expense management tool eliminate manual errors from the accounting process and saves employees tens of productive hours.
-Further, it enables companies to maintain pristine financial records, manage multiple corporate cards, and helps process reimbursements on time thus boosting employee experience significantly.
+Further, it enables companies to maintain pristine financial records, pay employees on time, manage multiple corporate cards, and helps process reimbursements on time thus boosting employee experience significantly.

 You’ve heard what the experts had to say, now it’s your turn.

 What tips are you planning to incorporate into your business in order to streamline various processes?
 Be sure to let me know in the comments below.